PaizCollin/beehive-webapp/README.md

 export default App;
 ```

-In the example above, the `Dashboard` component is imported and rendered within the `App` component.
+In this example bove, the `Dashboard` component is imported and rendered within the `App` component.
 This allows the `Dashboard` to be displayed as a part of the larger application.
 Other components can be added before and after the `Dashboard` to create a complete user interface.

 ## `FAQ` React Page